 TGax editor: Add the following paragraph at the end of 27.1.5:

+In the 6 GHz band, a TXOP holder shall not set the TXVECTOR parameter TXOP_DURATION for a transmitted HE PPDU to unspecified:

+----The BSS Color Disabled field in the HE Operation element transmitted by the TXOP holder or received by the TXOP holder from its peer STA is to 1.

+----The HE PPDU carries PS-Poll frame.

 9.4.2.238 HE Operation element

-TGax editor: Add one bit Disabled Low MCS NSS Present subfield in HE Operation Parameters field

-TGax editor: Add one byte optional Disabled Low MCS NSS field in 6GHz Operation Information field
+TGax editor: Add one byte Disabled Low MCS NSS field in 6GHz Operation Information field